brtl-fhc/lolxml-common/README.md

 Basics: non-terminal symbols (sym) and random choices (switch/case)
 -------------------------------------------------------------------

-The following is a direct translation of the above grammar to LolXML:
+The following is a direct LolXML translation of the example grammar:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>